-- a) At EYFS and Key Stage 1 a variety of stickers are given to reward positive contributions of all kinds.
-Those children attaining stickers are asked to come out at whole school assembly to celebrate their successes. - b) At Key Stage 2 a system for rewarding positive contributions of all kinds with house points is in operation.
-The house achieving the highest number of points in a half term is suitably rewarded during junior assembly and the highest achievers in the other houses. - c) Children from Nursey to Y6 are rewarded with Class Dojos, an online rewards and sanctions program.
+- a) At Key Stage 2 a system for rewarding positive contributions of all kinds with house points is in operation.
+The house achieving the highest number of points in a half term is suitably rewarded during junior assembly and the highest achievers in the other houses. - b) Children from Nursey to Y6 are rewarded with Class Dojos, an online rewards and sanctions program.
 In EYFS and KS1 the child who collects the most Dojo points in a week is the Dojo Champion.
 In KS2, Dojo points are converted to house points.
-Parents are made aware via alerts when their child is awarded points. - d) Praise and public acclaim within class and at school assemblies.
-Sharing success - acknowledging good work produced within school, extra- curricular achievements and leisure activities at school assemblies.
+Parents are made aware via alerts when their child is awarded points. - c) Praise and public acclaim within class and at school assemblies.
+Sharing success acknowledging good work produced within school, extra- curricular achievements and leisure activities at school assemblies.